3box/ceramic-integration-tests/README.md

 ## Docker

-Tests can be run with Docker with the following commands: (Note: These commands can be ../symlinked out of the repo with the local placeholder ./my_docker_run.sh file so it does not get checked in with your secrets)
+Tests can be run with Docker with the following commands:

 ```
 docker build . -t ceramic-integration-tests